Login and compare prices online instantly now.

 Who are the photocopier leasing companies?

-How do I get out of a rental contract or break an equipment lease agreement?
+How do I get out of a photocopier rental contract or break an equipment lease agreement?

 Should I lease or buy photocopiers?

-If the copier supplier lets me down can I cancel the lease?
+If the photocopier supplier lets me down can I cancel the lease?

 Questions to ask yourself before signing a new photocopier lease agreement